jacks-somewhere/Equipment/Proxmox/Troubleshooting Proxmox.md

 ## Containers
-### Bash: <curl, sudo, etc>: command not found
+#### Bash: curl: command not found
--	Update the container with: apt-get update
+- Update the container using: sudo apt-get update
--	Run command again